medic/nginx-local-ip/README.md

 #### Install Certs

 To avoid running the `nginx-local-ip` container all together, consider adding the `local-ip` certs directly to your `medic-os` container.
 This simplifies your development environment by having one less docker image.
-First [download the certs](http://local-ip.co#ssl-certificate-for-.my.local-ip.co) then follow [the steps already published in self hosting](https://github.com/medic/cht-infrastructure/tree/master/self-hosting#ssl-certificate-installation) on how to install the certs.
+First [download the certs](http://local-ip.co#ssl-certificate-for-.my.local-ip.co) then follow [the steps already published in self hosting](https://docs.communityhealthtoolkit.org/apps/guides/hosting/ssl-cert-install/) on how to install the certs.

-If the IP of your local machin is `192.168.0.3`, you could then access your instance directly at `https://192-168-0-3.my.local-ip.co/` after adding the certs.
+If the IP of your local machine is `192.168.0.3`, you could then access your instance directly at `https://192-168-0-3.my.local-ip.co/` after adding the certs.
 This way there is no `nginx-local-ip` container as a reverse proxy because `medic-os` hosts the certs internally.

 **NOTE** - You will have to manually refresh the `local-ip`  certificates if you use this approach.